Yamagi/mpcextract/README.md

 The directory can be located anywhere in the file, but it's a good idea to place it at the end.
 So you'll need only to rewrite the directory and not the whole MPC file if you're adding data to it.
-The directory starts with a field containing the number of files in the directory:
+The directory starts with a field containing the number of files in the directory.
+Remember to add 12 bytes for the file header:

     start_of_file + 12 + directory_offset: uint32_t  number of files

-The directory itself is just a bunch of entrys, starting right after the 'number of files' field at:
+The directory itself is just a bunch of entries, starting right after the 'number of files' field at:

     start_of_file + 12 + directory_offset + 4:  First directory entry